wuyuxiangaaa/Study/pages/Unit 4单词笔记.md

   6. deal((n./v.)) -> dealt((did)) -> dealt((done))
 	- a great deal = very much
 	  background-color:: #533e7d
 		- It rained a great deal last year.
+		- He ran a great deal faster than I.
 	- a great deal of + n.[U]
 		- get a deal of information
 		- waste a great deal of time